brentgroves/repsys/research/m_z/virtualization/networking/open_vswitch/open_vswitch.md

 OVS handles broadcast and multicast frames, ensuring they are forwarded only to the relevant ports, minimizing unnecessary network traffic.

+In networking, broadcast sends data to all devices on a network, while multicast sends data to specific groups of devices, offering a more efficient way to distribute information.

 ## Bridging and Bridging Domains

 OVS creates bridges that act as virtual switches connecting multiple ports.
 Each bridge represents a bridging domain, allowing devices connected to different ports to be part of the same logical network.

 ## VLAN Tagging